Mustard Wine Sauce Rabbit Recipe

 • Oven

-Mustard wine sauce rabbit recipe, with shallots, garlic and fresh herbs, is an easy version of a more complex French approach to cooking rabbit.
+Roasted Rabbit with shallots, garlic and fresh herbs in a white wine sauce is an easy version of a more complex French approach to cooking rabbit.

 Ingredients